hotwired/stimulus/docs/reference/using_typescript.md

 }
 ```

-> The `declare` avoids overriding the exist Stimulus property, and just defines the type for TypeScript.
+> The `declare` keyword avoids overriding the existing Stimulus property, and just defines the type for TypeScript.

 ## Define Controller Target Type